Department of Communication Studies

 COMS 5360.
 Adv Interpersonal Communicatn.
 3 Hours.

-A study of methodological and theoretical issues in relational communication with special attention to building ongoing research projects in support of theory.
+Students explore methodological and theoretical issues in relational communication with special attention to building ongoing research projects in support of theory.

 COMS 5361.
 Dark Side of Communication.
 3 Hours.